luisromeroaraya/docker_env/application/source/02 - quizz/quizz.md

 echo $a - $b;
 ```

 - And this one ?
-Why ?
+Why ? **102, because "." is the string operator for concatenating**

 ```php
 $a = 10;